Read more about the work of each committee below and utilize the button at the bottom of the page to join a committee.

 The Bear Necessities shop is a unique campus store, offering WUSTL insignia apparel and gifts (souvenirs, coffee mugs, bears) as well as greeting cards, health and beauty aids, dorm/school/computer supplies, and more.
 Customized freshly baked birthday cakes can be ordered by friends or family.
 It is a great place for students to do their shopping without leaving the campus.
 The shop is located in Umrath House on the South 40.
 The business committee is responsible for the oversight of this not-for-profit store, which funds scholarships and student projects.

-WSWU sponsors the Women’s Society lecture series with five lectures offered annually by distinguished Washington University professors on current topics of interest to members and guests.
+WSWU sponsors the Women’s Society lecture series with educational lectures offered annually by distinguished Washington University professors on current topics of interest to members and guests.
 The education committee selects the faculty speakers for these lectures and also recommends speakers for the chancellor’s lecture.

 The funding committee reviews proposals and recommends funding for university community projects.
 One or two committee members volunteer to serve as liaison(s) for each approved project and are able to encourage greater WSWU involvement with the project and the students.
 In addition, university representatives of approved projects are invited to board meetings and lectures to increase awareness of the project’s activities.